Pythofanoff/AutoPy/README.txt

 <DESCRIPTION>
  v. of lib: 0.0.1

- AutoPySC or Auto Python Structure Creator - is a easy lib for create tree of project.
+ AutoPySC or Auto Python Structure Creator - is a easy simple lib for create tree of project.

  This library was originally written for my own small, private projects, but I decided to keep it publicly available.